During WWDC22, the Apple Worldwide Developers Conference in June 2022, Apple unveiled the newest version of its software for the iPhone: iOS 16.

 Happy beta testing!

-Remember, this is a beta.
+Remember, this is a beta version.
 So don't expect everything to work as you'd expect it to.
 There are bound to be bugs floating around, so don't be surprised, especially since many apps are not updated for iOS 16 yet.
 We also recommend putting the beta on a secondary device if you can, just in case things go awry.
-But now that you have your hands on iOS 16, have fun playing with the new goodies coming this fall!
+But now that you have your hands on iOS 16, have fun playing with the new goodies coming to everyone soon.

 When she isn’t writing about Apple, Christine can often be found at Disneyland in Anaheim, California, as she is a passholder and obsessed with all things Disney, especially Star Wars.
 Christine also enjoys coffee, food, photography, mechanical keyboards, and spending as much time with her new daughter as possible.